Colorado Springs Housing Market Today in 2025

 Sellers Real Estate Market in Colorado Springs

-Colorado Springs has recently been at the forefront of an exceptionally strong seller's market, the likes of which we haven't seen before.
-However, the tide turning in favor of buyers.
-Last month, we witnessed sales of just 1,115 homes, marking the lowest June sales figure in over a decade.
+Last month, we witnessed sales of just 696 homes, marking the lowest January sales figure in over a decade.
 The time it takes to sell a home is also rising.
-This trend suggests a gradual shift from a seller's market towards a buyer's market, especially as we continue to see increased available homes for sale.
+This trend suggests that we are in a soft buyer's market, especially as we continue to see increased available homes for sale.

 Despite these shifts, Colorado Springs continues to attract significant numbers of new residents.
 This ongoing influx is fueling commercial development and the growth of our neighborhoods, with new homes and apartment complexes continuing to rise.
 It's an exciting time for our community as we navigate these changes together, offering opportunities for both buyers and sellers in this dynamic market.